acelliott1218/task-smasher/README.md

 ### Version Control

-The site was created using Codeanywhere at first and, later, Gitpod, and pushed to github to the remote repository ‘task-smasher’.
+The site was created using Codeanywhere at first and, later, Gitpod, and pushed to Git Hub to the remote repository ‘task-smasher’.

 The following git commands were used throughout development to push code to the remote repo: